inno-devops-labs/S24-core-course-labs/app_python/DOCKER.md

 # Dockerizing application overview

 ## Best practices
+- Using a precise version of the base image
-- Using a regular user
+- Rootless container: using a regular user to run the server
 - Copying only necessary files
 - Creating .dockerignore